openebs-archive/openebs-docs/docs/support.md

 ## Slack

 The OpenEBS team hangs out on Slack in the `#openebs-users` channel.
-To participate in discussions with the OpenEBS team go to <a href="https://openebs.org/community" target="_blank">Slack OpenEBS Community</a>
+To participate in discussions with the OpenEBS team go to <a href="https://openebs.io/join-our-slack-community" target="_blank">Slack OpenEBS Community</a>

-Slack requires registration, but the OpenEBS team welcomes anyone to register at <a href="https://openebs.org/community" target="_blank">Slack OpenEBS Community</a>
+Slack requires registration, but the OpenEBS team welcomes anyone to register at <a href="https://openebs.io/join-our-slack-community" target="_blank">Slack OpenEBS Community</a>

 ## MayaOnline

-All community users by default are subscribed to a free plan on <a href="https://mayaonline.io/" target="_blank">MayaOnline</a>.
+All community users by default are subscribed to a free plan on <a href="https://director.mayadata.io/" target="_blank">Director Online</a>.
 Enterprise support comes with various support subscription plans.